-If you are confined in a non-network facility as a result of an emergency, you will be eligible for in-network benefits until your attending physician agrees it is safe to transfer you to a network facility, except as described in Your Rights and Protections Against Surprise Medical Bills at the end of this Policy.
+If you are confined in a non-network facility as a result of an emergency, you will be eligible for in-network benefits until you have validly consented to post-stabilization care from non-network providers.
+Please see Surprise billing protections and Your Rights and Protections Against Surprise Medical Bills at the end of this Policy.